rijieli/OllamaChat/README.md

 5. Select the model from the dropdown on the main page to start your conversation
 6. Write your prompt and start the conversation!

-## How to build and run in local machine
+## How to build and run OllamaChat?

 Please ensure that Xcode is installed on your Mac.